Immediate vs. Delayed Implant Placement By Yamen Akhras on September 28, 2018

 In these cases, implant placement should be delayed by a few months so that the surrounding tissues can heal, or other potential sources of implant complication can be addressed.

 If you’d like to learn more about dental implant placement, contact us at your earliest convenience.
-Set up a consultation with Dr. Yamen Akhras by calling (708) 329-8492.
-Dr. Akhras is happy to answer any questions you may have about dental implant treatment, and whether immediate or delayed implant placement is right for you.
+I am happy to answer any questions you may have about dental implant treatment, and whether immediate or delayed implant placement is right for you.

 Related to This